moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab2.md

 1. Next, try stopping a GitLab component, using the command `sudo gitlab-ctl stop nginx`.

-    > As an output, you will see `ok: down: nginx: 0s, normally up`
+    > As an output, you will see `ok: down: nginx: 0s, normally up`.

 1. To verify that the `Nginx` is no longer running, run the command `sudo gitlab-ctl status`.
 You will see that `Nginx` is not running in the output.